CMS Releases 2025 Quality Payment Program Final Rule: What It Means for MIPS Reporting

 Population Health Measure Calculation Changes

-CMS proposes to calculate all available population health measures for an MVP participant and apply the highest scoring measure to their quality score.
-MVP participants would no longer be required to select a population health measure as part of their MVP registration.
+CMS will calculate all available population health measures for an MVP participant and apply the highest scoring measure to their quality score.
+MVP participants will no longer be required to select a population health measure as part of their MVP registration.

 Improvement Activities